jakazmie/MTC_AzureAILabs/DataScienceTrack/01-aml-walkthrough-sklearn/README.md

 ### To set up Azure Data Science Virtual Machine

-1. Follow the below link to provision Data Science Virtual Machine.
+1. Follow the below link to provision **Ubuntu** Data Science Virtual Machine.
    - Create a new resource group for your VM
    - Use **DS3_v2** or better as a VM type.
 Although, the labs will run on other configurations this is the minimum configuration we recommend.
    - Choose *username and password* as the authentication type.